-You may be wondering about this behavior at one time or another out of your years of dog ownership.
-It could be you just happen to hear the noise of your dog's teeth clacking against each other when you grab the leash, or perhaps that chattering is heard when your dog is sniffing a particular spot.
+Why in the world do dogs chatter their teeth?
+You may have wondered about this behavior at one time or another during your years as a dog owner.
+Maybe you heard your dog's teeth clacking against each other when you grabbed the leash or when your dog sniffed a particular spot.
 What gives?

-Also, it's important to clarify that with many other odd doggy behaviors, we can often only make a few assumptions because until Rover can talk, we won't ever be able to get into his head and deduce what's really going on, even if we were blessed with special psychic powers.
+Also, it's important to clarify that, as with many other odd doggy behaviors, we can often only make a few assumptions because, until Rover can talk, we won't ever be able to get into his head and deduce what's really going on, even if we were blessed with special psychic powers.
 However, we can sometimes make some educated guesses based on the context in which these behaviors occur.

 So next time you hear that teeth chattering noise from your dog, make sure you pay extra attention to what is happening.
 Chances are, you may get a better insight on what is triggering it.
 In the meanwhile, here are some reasons why dogs chatter their teeth.

 As you may already know, pee in the dog world is much more than just excrement; indeed, for dog kind it is used as a form of communication.
-And this is why you can commonly see dogs sniffing electric poles, lamp posts and fire engines: these areas are frequently urine marked by dogs.
+This is why you can commonly see dogs sniffing electric poles, lamp posts and fire hydrants: these areas are frequently urine marked by dogs.

 Male dogs in particular are often eager to sniff urine and female dogs to determine if they are in heat.
 Instead of a date and movie, a female dog deliver pheromones through their urine.
 Cool, huh?